Philipp Strompf: Hoffenheim II

 Strompf then went to TSG 1899 Hoffenheim where he stayed for three seasons and made 59 competitive appearances for Hoffenheim II.

 On 23 September 2018, he scored his first league goal for the club in a 3–0 home win against Mainz II.

 Eintracht Braunschweig

-Strompf joined Eintracht Braunschweig in August 2021, signing a one year-contact and was given the number five shirt.
+Strompf joined Eintracht Braunschweig in August 2021, signing a one-year contract and was given the number five shirt.

 He impressed sufficiently to be given a new contract in the summer of 2022.
 Sporting director Peter Vollmann described him as “reliable” and a “team player” after he played 19 games and scored 2 goals in the 2021–22 season that earned Braunschweig promotion to the 2.
 Bundesliga.
 Strompf made his 2.
 Bundesliga debut on 17 July 2022 in a 2–0 defeat to Hamburger SV.

 Västerås SK

 On 17 August 2023, Strompf signed with Västerås SK in Sweden.
 He made his debut for the club in the Svenska Cupen starting in a 3–0 away win against Örebro Syrianska IF.
-He made his Superettan debut as a second half substitute away against Östers IF, in a 2–2 draw on 18 September 2023.
+He made his Superettan debut as a second-half substitute away against Östers IF, in a 2–2 draw on 18 September 2023.